-While Picasso’s Rose Period marks the beginning of Picasso’s experimentation with primitivism, it wasn’t until late 1906 when this distinctive style became fully developed.
-Known as his African Period, this three-year span was largely defined by Picasso’s encounters with and interpretation of African sculpture, traditional African masks and ancient Egyptian art.
-The work that was arguably his greatest masterpiece — Desmoiselles d’Avignon — was created during this period.
-The two figures on the right of the canvas are particularly evocative of African masks, though the work also reveals Picasso’s interpretation of Ingres in his treatment of the nude figures.
+While his Rose Period marks the beginning of Picasso's experimentation with primitivism, it wasn't until late 1906 when this distinctive style became fully developed.
+Known as his African Period, this three-year span was largely defined by Picasso's encounters with and interpretation of African sculpture, traditional African masks and ancient Egyptian art.
+Arguably his greatest masterpiece - Les Demoiselles d'Avignon - was created during this period.
+The two figures on the right of the canvas are particularly evocative of African masks, though the work also reveals Picasso's interpretation of Ingres in his treatment of the nude figures.

 The work is also indicative of one of his greatest departures from the traditions of Western art.
 In the painting, Picasso has entirely abandoned perspective in favor of a flattened pictorial plane.
 Furthermore, his angular interpretation of the figures and their position in space presage his revolutionary Cubist style.

 Cubism has been called a revolution in the modern arts, the likes of which had not been seen since the Renaissance.
 Yet, unlike the Renaissance, true Cubism was a private, esoteric art that was created by two painters almost solely for themselves and a small circle of intimates.
 Those painters were, of course, Pablo Picasso and his colleague Georges Braque.